🏆 MediaRank Swiss National News: Facebook 2026

 Swiss Publisher Performance Audit: 2026 Rankings

 To measure this, we utilize the engagement rate.
 This metric reflects the percentage of a publisher’s total following that actively interacts with their content.
-The ER is calculated by taking the total sum of engagements across all posts, dividing it by the follower count, and then normalizing that figure by the number of days in the study period.
+The engagement rate is calculated by taking the total sum of engagements across all posts, dividing it by the follower count, and then normalizing that figure by the number of days in the study period.

 Below, we present the average engagement rates achieved by the top Swiss publishers as of March 2026.